mjpernot/git-lib/README.md

 # Prerequisites:

-  * List of Linux packages that need to be installed on the server.
+  * List of Linux packages that need to be installed on the server:
     - git
     - python-pip

-  * Local class/library dependencies within the program structure.
+  * Local class/library dependencies within the program structure
     - lib/gen_libs